- ALREADY SUBSCRIBED?

 Space Invader, like Banksy, has managed to keep his personal identity concealed from the public, but it is understood that he works out of a studio in Montreuil, in the east of Paris, an area steadily becoming Paris’ next artists’ quarter.

-A former squat, now bordering on becoming a cultural institution, Jour et Nuit Culture, do not have a slick marketing strategy telling you what is happening without having to dig a little, nor do they offer any kind of online payment gateway for the events they organise.
-However they are a formalised association, while retaining all that is good and free of your average free space.
-Attend an event and be prepared for art exhibitions of work by its resident and local artists, a dynamic array of art workshops and dance classes, as well as activities in the field of Accrobranche and weekly bicycle repair workshops, which were previously offered by Paris’ bicycle rights campaign organisation, Velorution, until the neighbours started to complain at the permanent throng of the group’s presence.
+A former squat, now bordering on becoming a cultural institution, Jour et Nuit Culture, do not have a slick marketing strategy telling you what is happening without having to dig a little, nor do they offer any kind of online payment gateway for the events they organize.
+However they are a formalized association, while retaining all that is good and free of your average free space.
+Attend an event and be prepared for art exhibitions of work by its resident and local artists, a dynamic array of art workshops and dance classes, as well as activities in the field of Accrobranche and weekly bicycle repair workshops, which were previously offered by Paris’ bicycle rights campaign organization, Velorution, until the neighbors started to complain at the permanent throng of the group’s presence.

 In addition to its photography studio and darkroom facilities, which can be rented out at reasonable rates, it is also currently in the process of building a music studio.